YorkEarwaker/Electrical-Engineering/rpi-z/README.md

        ------/____________\------------------------/_________\---/_________\--------
 ```

 Warning!
-Will require to shift voltage down to 3V with 'bridge' device if connection via breadboard to RPi Pico MCU, and RPi Zero SBC provides 5V power to breadboard via its GPIO pins,
+Will require to shift voltage down to 3V with 'bridge' device if
+* RPi Zero SBC provides 5V power to breadboard via its GPIO pins,
+* RPi Pico MCU requires 3V power, if powered by connection via breadboard to power rails,

 ## Output